 5. Books and periodicals

-Many lawyers are moving their legal libraries online, using services such as Fastcase for legal research.
-However, if you still keep a library with hard copies of legal research materials, these may be tax deductible.
+Many lawyers are moving their legal libraries online, using services such as Fastcase or Casetext for legal research.
+However, if you still keep a library with hard copies of legal research materials, these could potentially be considered a tax deduction for lawyers.
 Just as you can claim the depreciated value of your work laptop and/or printer as a tax deduction, you may also be able to claim the depreciating value of the books you keep in your legal library.

 6. Credit card convenience fees

-One qualm that arises with accepting credit cards, despite their convenience, is that credit card companies charge fees to businesses who accept their cards.
-However, according to the IRS, these fees can be deducted as a business expense, as long as it is actually paid or incurred by your law firm.
+There is one particular qualm that arises with accepting credit cards.
+Credit card companies charge fees for usage, and these can add up quickly if you have a lot of transactions.
+So are credit card fees tax deductible?
+According to the IRS, these fees can be deducted as a business expense, as long as they are actually paid or incurred by your law firm.

-There’s a lot to think about when filing your tax return, but by carefully considering what you’re entitled to, you can maximize your deductions while keeping out of trouble with the IRS.
-Take the time to record all of your business expenses throughout the year, and you’ll be positioned to get the most out of your tax return.
+There’s a lot to think about when dealing with law firm accounting and filing your tax return.
+But, by carefully considering tax strategies for law firms, you can maximize your deductions.
+Know what you’re entitled to so you can avoid trouble with the IRS.
+Take the time to record all of your business expenses throughout the year.
+You’ll then be positioned to get the most out of your tax return.